coreos/docs/os/getting-started-with-systemd.md

 Each target is actually a collection of symlinks to our unit files.
 This is specified in the unit file by `WantedBy=multi-user.target`.
 Running `systemctl enable foo.service` creates symlinks to the unit inside `multi-user.target.wants`.

-## Unit File
+## Unit file

-On CoreOS, unit files are located within the R/W filesystem at `/etc/systemd/system`.
+On CoreOS, unit files are located at `/etc/systemd/system`.
 Let's create a simple unit named `hello.service`:

 ```ini
 [Unit]